tjshiu/Computer-Science-Topics/closures/README.md

 # Closures

-A _closure_ is the combination of a function and the environment that it is declared in.
-Closures have access to variables from an enclosing scope --_environment_.
+A __closure__ is the combination of a function and the environment that it is declared in.
+Closures have access to variables from an enclosing scope --__environment__.
+A closure "closes over" some local variables.
+This allows you to free yourself from having to worry about lifetimes of variables, but also allows fro some creative use of function values.
+Closures are nice to use for "freezing" the code.

 ``` JavaScript
 function soundMaker(sound, times) {